 Many of their homes, studios, restaurants and cafés still exist, such as the Cabaret Lapin Agile, the Musée du Montmartre, which was the residence and studio of Auguste Renoir among others, Le Bateau Lavoir, studio of Pablo Picasso and others and, of course, Le Moulin Rouge.

 Also found on Montmartre is the Salvador Dali Museum.

-Art still thrives on Montmartre as a location for films, a residence for those in the film and theatre industries and as a center for quick-sketch artists in Place du Tertre.
+Art still thrives in the district as a location for films, a residence for those in the film and theatre industries and as a center for quick-sketch artists in Place du Tertre.

-For a Private Guided Tour of Montmartre, go to our Montmartre Tour page.
+For a Private Guided Tour of the area, go to our Montmartre Tour page.

 |Paris Introduction Tour||Paris Islands Tour||Paris Passages Tour|